How to layout PDF pages

 So far, all code snippets were focusing on containers that make up the pages.
 It's time to look at how you can customize the pages themselves, rather than their content slots.

-To set up pages, use methods of PageLayout class.
+To set up pages, use methods of the PageLayout class.
 Remember that a PageLayout object can describe more than one page.
 Methods calls will affect all the pages you describe.

 Size

 Probably, the most basic setting is the page size.
-You can use Size method to specify one of the predefined sizes for your pages.
+You can use the Size method to specify one of the predefined sizes for your pages.
 There are all the usual sizes like A4, Ledger, or Monarch Envelope.

 Optionally, you can specify an orientation for the pages.
 It's possible to set a custom pages size by providing its width and height in points.